piazza-energy/curated-resource-list/companies.md

 - [Community Energy England (CEE)](https://communityenergyengland.org/pages/who-we-are) is a not for profit organisation that represents and supports those committed to the community energy sector.
 They run a [hub](http://hub.communityenergyengland.org/) with a list of supported projects
 - [Wolverton Community Energy](http://wolvertoncommunityenergy.uk/) are a registered society, owned and run by members.
 Working with individuals and businesses in Wolverton and the wider Milton Keynes area to help them become more energy efficient
 - [CfR](http://www.cfrcic.co.uk/) is an asset locked community interest company (CIC).
 Surplus profit is re-invested in supporting further community energy initiatives.
 CfR is an active member of Community Energy England and Regen.
+- [PowerPaired](https://powerpaired.org/) is a matchmaking service for community energy groups and the owners of sites with renewable energy potential, [in the news](https://communityenergyengland.org/news/first-of-its-kind-platform-launches-in-bid-to-boost-community-energy-s-role-in-achieving-uk-net-zero-emissions-targets)

 ## Carbon offset